 “Not yet.”
-I replied ominously, knowing it was only a matter of time.
+I replied, knowing it was only a matter of time.
 “They just hurt, especially my ankles where the skin is all swollen and stretched out!”

 This was the second day in Andros.
 Other noteworthy things happened that day, like Tasmanian Dave and Marta from Minnesota arriving on their yacht, Antigone.
 They too took up residency in Morgan’s Bluff with us for the next week and a half.

-And later that night Joel got his second chance at the pool table, where he did actually manage to hang with those guys.
-He did better than hang, they couldn’t get him beat!
+And later that night Joel got his second chance at the pool table.
+He did manage to hang with those guys.
+Better than hang, they couldn’t get him beat!
 He ran the table for most of the night.